Associate Head Coach/Recruiting Coordinator

 Volunteer Assistant Coach

-Drew Pearson was named volunteer assistant coach with the Milwaukee baseball team in September of 2017.
+Drew Pearson enters his third season in 2020 as the volunteer assistant coach with the Milwaukee baseball team.

 “We are extremely excited to announce the addition of Drew Pearson to our staff,” head coach Scott Doffek said at the time.
 “Drew has spent the past few years honing his craft at Minnesota State and Concordia University.
 He has also spent a time coaching in the Northwoods League, where he was with some of the best NCAA DI college baseball players from all over the country.”